WRCarlile/RecipeBoxJava2DayProject/README.md

-# Yelp 2
+# Recipe Box
-practice in java
+Practice in Java and Spark microframework

-## Title
+## Description

-practice in java, gradle, velocity, and sparkJava
+A recipe app made with java, gradle, velocity, and sparkJava

 ## Setup/Installation Requirements